quentinverlhac/monitoring-puppy-front/README.md

 They can be found in the *src/displayer/* folder.

 The `puppy monitor` command line uses **blessed** module to render a customized terminal interface which display alerts and statistics.
 It uses box components defined in the *src/blessedComponent* folder.

+## Tests

+When `puppy monitor` command is running, the back end send alerts to the front end:
+- **DOWN** alerts are sent when the availability of a website goes under 80% for the last 2 minutes
+- **UP** alerts are sent when the availability of a website goes back over 80% for the last 2 minutes

+To test the alerts, the back end exposes a route.
+It simulates a website that periodically breaks and goes back up.
+While monitoring this route, the back end will regularly send *down* and *up* alerts.

+There is also a response codes test route.
+It generates random status codes in the response.
+The back end will record the number of each codes and send it in the statistics.

+To monitor these routes, use the following commands:
+- `puppy test` to add the tests route
+- `puppy monitor` to start monitoring the websites